Abijspy/Smart-Water-Supply-and-Management-System/README.md

 http://doi.org/10.35940/ijrte.C7270.0911322

-You can find this Project also in Book chapter:
+You can find this Project also in Book chapter named "Research and Developments in Engineering Research Vol. 1" Published By Book Publisher International:

 https://stm.bookpi.org/RADER-V1/article/view/10105